 AIESEC is a youth run organization through which I traveled the world and lived across different continents for several years doing foreign internships.
-AIESEC was originally a French acronym for Association Internationale des Étudiants en Sciences Économiques et Commerciales (English: International Association of Students in Economic and Commercial Sciences).
-For more info please visit aiesec.org.
+Originally a French acronym, it stands for Association Internationale des Étudiants en Sciences Économiques et Commerciales, which in English is, International Association of Students in Economics and Commercial Sciences.
+However, the full name is no longer officially used as members can now be graduates and undergraduates from any university background.
+For more information, please visit aiesec.org.

 From Asia to Africa to South America to North & Central America via Europe